Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Retro pinball machines, duckpin bowling lanes, outdoor fire pits, and strong music make Pins Mechanical a teen favorite in The Gulch.
 It's welcoming and relaxed before 8 PM, with pay-per-play games that let you set a real budget.
 Plan an early evening visit for the best experience with younger teens.

-• Time needed: 1.5–2 hours
+• Time needed: 1.5 to 2 hours

 Important for Parents: Pins Mechanical is strictly 21 and older after 8 PM.
 Plan to arrive by 6 PM at the latest to get full playtime before the policy kicks in.
-This is not a small-print detail; the transition is enforced.
+This is not a small-print detail; the transition is firmly enforced.

 Centennial Park and the Parthenon

-The full-scale replica of the Athenian Parthenon in the middle of a city park is a legitimate wow moment for kids who've been studying ancient history.
+The full-scale replica of the Athenian Parthenon in the middle of a city park is a legitimate wow moment for kids studying ancient history.
 The exterior is free to walk around anytime.
 Museum admission inside is modest; check the city's Parthenon page for current hours and pricing.
 The surrounding park has wide lawns, a duck pond, and plenty of space to run.

 Bicentennial Capitol Mall State Park